mbuthiya/MediumBreak/README.md

 ```
 ### Contribution.

 You can clone or fork the project.
+Create your own branch.
 Apply the changes and then create a pull
 request.

 ### Issue